top of page

 Fer Montes de Oca Sierra

-Fer joined the lab in Spring 2023 and has contributed to many projects—including fieldwork in the Blue Ridge and the generation and analysis of genetic data to study salamander phylogeography.
+Fer joined the lab in Spring 2023 and has contributed to many projects—including fieldwork for green salamanders and patch-nosed salamanders in the Blue Ridge, the generation and analysis of genetic data to study phylogeography, and fieldwork, DNA extraction, and qPCR genotyping of alternative reproductive tactics in Eurycea.

 Ilana Reyes

-Ilana joined the lab in Spring 2025 and is investigating the use of citizen science data to study reptile color and behavior.
+Ilana joined the lab in Spring 2025 and investigated the use of citizen science data to study reptile color and behavior.

 Bridgette Popov

-Bridgette joined the lab in Spring 2023 and is conducting salamander courtship trials to better document these fascinating behaviors in Appalachian salamanders.
+Bridgette joined the lab in Spring 2023 and conducted salamander courtship trials to better document these fascinating behaviors in Appalachian salamanders.

 Matthew McLendon